Chimalpahin/Night-of-the-Living-Dead-Esperanto/README.md

 Someone to edit together the movie.

 (Rachel wants to do this unless someone else really really wants to!)

-## Contributing

-### Translation

-For those of you helping out with translation, if you need help with how to use Git, please let me know (RachelJMorris@gmail.com) - You can also edit the script file from the GitHub web interface itself; click the **script.txt** file, and there's an edit icon next to the **history** button.

 ## License